PaulisMatrix/carnot-ts/readme.md

 * TODO:

-    1. Modify redis_client to add all commands related to redis sorted sets
+    1. ~~Modify redis_client to add all commands related to redis sorted sets~~

-    2. Loan, Extract, Transform the csv device metrics into a pandas dataframe and write to redis.
+    2. ~~Loan, Extract, Transform the csv device metrics into a pandas dataframe and write to redis~~

     3. Define data models and add relevant endpoints to the FASTAPI server.